eericzzhao/cse15l-lab-reports/LabReport1.md

 **Working Directory**: "/home"

 **What is happening here?** Without the proper path, entering "cat" does not print anything.
-It is waiting for the user to enter a file path but will instead leave a space that will repeat user input.
+It will instead leave a space that will repeat user input.

 **Possible error?** There are no errors as the command is waiting for user input.
 There will be a slot for input that will repeat any input typed into the terminal.